Preview 2020: An Interview with The Franklins

 Would you share your earliest musical memory and your musical influences…

 BARBI: Terry and I both share a common passion for any kind of harmony singing.
 In fact, when we first met we were amazed that we were both admirers of the same vocal group, “The Singer’s Unlimited,” who were not super well known at the time.
 We both had all their albums and knew all their songs!
-I also loved Barbra Streisand’s singing, and have prayed for her salvation for many years.
+I also loved Barbra Streisand’s singing.
 As a teenager growing in my relationship with Jesus, I was inspired by early Contemporary Christian Music pioneers such as Steve Camp, Randy Stonehill, 2nd Chapter of Acts, Keith Green, and many more.

 TERRY: Perhaps because my dad was an entertainer, we had record albums from almost every genre of music, from The Beatles to Beethoven!
 My mom loved Brazilian jazz, which was popular at the time, so I heard a lot of that.
 Also, AM radio stations of that day played everything – a Rolling Stones song would be followed by a song from Percy Faith, or Anita Bryant!
 But after seeing Hovie Lister and The Statesmen Quartet, I became a devotee of southern gospel quartet singing.
 It had elements of my dad’s barbershop quartet music with its close harmony… but with rhythm… and a message.
 I had given my heart to Jesus as a 9 year old boy, so the message was—and is—very important to me.